My Forking Life

 Can I make deviled eggs in advance?

-These Southern deviled eggs are perfect for entertaining as you can make them up to 24 hours in advance of serving.
-Place them on a large plate and loosely cover them with plastic wrap or place in an airtight container in a single layer and keep them in the fridge.
+These Southern deviled eggs are perfect for entertaining, as you can make them up to 24 hours in advance of serving.
+Place them on a large plate and loosely cover with plastic wrap, or place in an airtight container in a single layer and refrigerate.

 deviled eggs on white plate with napkin on side